 It’s coming close to that time again – EOFY.
 For many, the term brings up memories of sleepless nights, or tearing hair out while trying to find an unlabelled payment to reconcile the bank account.
 All businesses will experience some measure of stress in preparing for EOFY, however when good procedures and workflows are in place this burden can be greatly reduced.
+Additionally, this time of year is a great time to compare your business growth to previous years.

 Here are our top tips and tricks to get your books in order now so you can approach EOFY rollover with minimal fuss.